- Online Training

 You did it!
 You wrote a killer cover letter, wowed them in the interview, and landed a fitness trainer job.
-Now the real work begins, but besides coaching your teams, there are a few other things you should do now that you’re hired.
+Now the real work begins, but besides coaching your teams, there are a few other things you should do now that you've become a coach.
 Check out our tips for new personal trainers and S&C coaches!

 What to Focus on First?